-Together with teaching staff who are above world-class researchers in the field and industry experienced you are assured the very best in academic resources, learning facilities and support.
-As Australia’s university of enterprise we are No. 1 in South Australia for student satisfaction1, we are the largest university in South Australia with more than 31,000 students and we are ranked 26th in the world's top 50 under 502.
+Together with teaching staff who are above world-class researchers in the field, and industry experienced, you are assured the very best in academic resources, learning facilities and support.
+As Australia’s university of enterprise we are the largest university in South Australia with more than 31,000 students and we are ranked 26th in the world's top 50 under 501.

 Our commitment to research with an industry focus is unprecedented in South Australia.
 In the 2015 nationwide Excellence in Research for Australia evaluation, 97 per cent of our assessed research was rated world-class or above.

 We are fast becoming a renowned centre of innovation and enterprise in the sectors that will drive Australia's future, including health and biomedicine.
-It’s a very good time to choose UniSA for your postgraduate study.
+It’s a very good time to choose the University of South Australia for your postgraduate study.

 Learn from world-class researchers and experienced breast imaging professionals via our online discussion forum and virtual classrooms.

 These important virtual classes not only offer the opportunity for you to learn from clinicians in the field, but also enables and encourages the building of important industry networks and relationships.

 During your studies you will complete clinical placements where you will be supervised by practicing clinicians.
 This is an opportunity not only for you to further develop your practical skills, but to network.